-As an anecdote it is interesting to mention that a hundred years later, again a Frisian merchant in Britain pops up.
+As an anecdote, it is interesting to mention that a hundred years later, again a Frisian merchant in Britain pops up.
 This time in the city of York.
 It is not nice too, what he did.
-The merchant killed the son of a count.
+This merchant killed the son of a count.
 Because of this incident, the whole Frisian colony, apparently permanently living in York, had to leave the country.
-Cleryman Ludger, later Saint Ludger (read out posts Liudger, the first Frisian apostle and One of history’s enlightening hikes, that of Bernlef to read more about him) was instructed by Alcuin to accompany the Frisian merchants back home.
+Cleryman Ludger, later Saint Ludger (read out posts Liudger, the first Frisian apostle and One of history’s enlightening hikes, that of Bernlef to read more about him) was instructed by Alcuin to accompany the Frisian merchants back home to Frisia.
 This to great chagrin of Ludger, who had just returned from Frisia, and had hoped to devote himself to study for a while.
 Now, much too quick, he ended up in barren, wet and heathen Frisia again.
 The story is recorded in the ninth-century Vita sancti Liudgerii.

 Slavery and racial discrimination (and worse), are in origin two separate things.
-Slavery was a universal practice and, at first, had nothing to do with color or race.
+Slavery was a universal practice and, at first, had nothing to do with color, religion or race.
 In the North Atlantic slave trade, the captors often recognized the nobility of their victims.
 When a bit later in time Vikings enslaved Gaels, Welsh, and Anglo-Saxons and forced them into a life of servitude in Iceland, these slaves were often remembered as ‘men of good family’.
 On the other hand, when Vikings robbed African slaves in what is now Spain and brought them to Ireland, they called them blámenn ‘blue men’, for the their dark skin.
-However, with the rise of the colonial powers in the Late Middle Ages, slavery and racism were merged, among others to justify the gross human exploitation and degradation.
+However, with the rise of the colonial powers in the Late Middle Ages, slavery and racism were merged, among other to justify the gross human exploitation and degradation.
 The genetic mirror of this past can still be seen, since genes do not lie (read our blog post With the White Rabbit down the Hole).

 Slaves during the Early Middle Ages could buy themselves free if her or his kin raised the silver or gold for it.
-Relevant in this story is that the (heathen) Frisian merchant acts as a middleman.
+Relevant in this early-medieval story documented by Bede, is that the (heathen) Frisian merchant acts as a middleman.
 It was the nobleman who made someone from a neighboring people (i.e. Northumbria) a slave, and who sold him to the merchant.
 The Frisian merchant probably could sell the (Christian) slave across the North Sea, at e.g. the emporia Dorestat or Birka, for a higher price.
 Nevertheless, if a slave was able to compensate the merchant before, the latter would set him free.
 Who knows, maybe even shake hands to seal the transaction.
 Now, the trader had space left on his ships to stock up, for example, some more high quality, English wool.
-It was after all all about making a profit.
+It was after all about making a profit.

 If someone knows the name of the Frisian merchant concerned, let us know so we can indict him for the International Criminal Tribunal for Frisia (ICTF) in Aurich, Ostfriesland.